armingrudd/DS-with-KNIME/README.md

 Task 8: Add a workflow annotation inside the component and answer these questions:

-1- In what age sapns do we have the min and the max hours-per-week?
+1- In what age spans do we have the min and the max hours-per-week?
 2- What is the average age of the people with "Never-married" and "Widowed" marital-status?
 3- Do you see anything strange in the histogram ("hours-per-week" per age groups)?
 How do you explain it?